 - Can cook a variety of delicious, healthy food and loves doing it.

-- Super smart and rich (haha why not?
-Though definitely not necessary by any means)
+- Super smart and rich

 - Kind and Caring

-- Willing to work out with me
+- Appreciates health and fitness and willing to work out with me

 - Chill / Light-hearted / Doesn’t take life too seriously all the time

 - Resiliently Happy / Fun to be Around